Article · Feb 6, 2026

 How does the dispatcher-worker pattern work in n8n?

 The dispatcher is a parent workflow that takes the full input set and splits it into chunks small enough to comfortably fit under the 60-second cap (typically 50-200 records per chunk depending on processing complexity).
 For each chunk, the dispatcher fires a webhook to a child workflow (the worker), which processes that chunk and reports back.
 The dispatcher waits for the worker's response before firing the next chunk.
-Every worker execution starts a fresh clock, so the only thing that has to fit in 60 seconds is one chunk's worth of work, not the whole job.
+Every worker execution starts a fresh clock, so the only thing that has to fit in 60 seconds is one chunk's worth of work.

 Can I increase n8n Cloud's timeout limit?